am4ever/am4ever/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🌱 I’m currently learning Decision Planning in Reinforcement Learning.
+- 🌱 I’m currently learning Decision Planning by Reinforcement Learning.

-- ❓ Ask me about anything related to LLMs.
+- ❓ Ask me about anything related to LLMs and data science.

 - 🔭 If you have any needs, please feel free to contact me at [ychen151@connect.hkust-gz.edu.cn].